Without a plan, your health and finances can become public record

-You should have these documents examined and frequently updated to ensure they accurately reflect your wishes.
+You should regularly review these documents to ensure they accurately reflect your wishes and examined to ensure they are legally sufficient.
 To create an effective plan of incapacity, you need to carefully consider who you choose as your agent and then discuss your decision with that person to confirm that they will be willing and able to serve.

 The two essential documents for financial management during incapacity

-To be part of an effective incapacity plan, your revocable living trust should contain provisions to determine your mental status through a private process (i.e. a disability panel, an attending physician, the opinion of two doctors, or some other method) rather than a public court process.
-Also, the trust agreement should contain specific instructions about how to take care of you (and your family if you are the sole breadwinner) if you are declared mentally incapacitated.
+To be part of an effective incapacity plan, your revocable living trust should contain provisions to determine your mental status through a private process (such as a disability panel, an attending physician, the opinion of two doctors, or some other method) rather than a public court process.
+Also, the trust agreement should contain specific instructions about how to take care of you if you are declared mentally incapacitated.